m-dc/markdown-cv/index.md

 `Sep 2019 - April 2020`
 __Evonik Porphyrio NV - IoT support & network | System admin__
 IoT for the poultry industry.
 I honestly don't understand why I ever signed up for this.
-Imagine supporting poultry farmers with undiagnosed ASD.
-I had high hopes to learn something from their IoT and cloud infrastructure, but those quickly turned into ash.
+I had high hopes to learn something from their IoT and cloud infrastructure, but those hopes quickly turned into ash.
 They burdened me with tasks that nobody wanted but also put me in a hole that I imagine no sane person could ever crawl out from.
 The people were great though.
 I felt mismanaged, I felt despair.

-I was fascinated by devops. but for this one requires devops experience, which in se means survive as support for a couple of years to become a sysadmin.
-I simply cannot survive as customer support.
+I was fascinated by devops. but for this one requires devops experience, which in se means survive as support for a couple of years to become a sysadmin. customer support is an area that I shouldn't be in.

 ### Hobbies
 Investing | board games | chess, shogi, go | reading | gaming | Japanology | piano